-There are four main types of like kind exchanges investors can choose from.
-The most common like kind exchange types include the simultaneous, delayed, reverse, and construction or improvement exchange.
+There are four main 1031 exchange types of like-kind exchanges investors can choose from.
+The most common like-kind exchange types include simultaneous, delayed, reverse, and construction or improvement exchange.
 Here we’ll give you the rundown on all four types.
 Plus discuss blended exchanges and DSTs.
 Find out which are the most popular and why, and learn when to use each one.

 Sometimes it’s obvious which type of 1031 exchange to use.
 More often, property transactions are complex and it’s not immediately obvious how or even if a transaction can qualify for a 1031 exchange.
 Use the information here as a guideline.
 Consult with Granite about the best way to structure your transaction to meet your needs.